chace-carey/GroCalc/USERSTORIES.md

 As a user I want to be able to have a UI/UX to cleanly navigate through the sign up, sign in, and main app screens.
 No later then October 23, 2023

 ## Acceptence Criteria
-* Should have a screen for sign up, sign in, and main app usage
+* Simple UI: Sign in and sign up button that logs user in then sends them into GroCalc App
-* App should be themed appropriately
+* Place product logo on all screens in order to brand the GroCalc app
-* Logo should be displayed on all screens
+* Create a good color theme for the app in order to make GroCalc appealing

 ## User Story #2
 As a user I want to be able to sign up and sign in to GroCalc with an email and password so that I can have personalized saved data.
 No later then October 23,2023